dmytrovoytko/data-engineering-amazon-reviews/README.md

 ![Mage AI pipeline run variable](/screenshots/mage-run-pipeline-variable.png)

-Enter `dataset_urls1.csv` and click `Run now` button.
+Enter `dataset_urls2.csv` (that you downloaded but not processed yet) and click `Run now` button.
 Ingestion process started.
-Yuu can see the progress on `Pipeline runs` page.
+You can see the progress on `Pipeline runs` page.

 25. After ingesting new dataset you can switch to Metabase page, update it and see new data in the dashboard reports.
 Congratulations!✅